joanatam/clone-keycloak-realm/README.md

 # clone-keycloak-realm
 Script to export objects and import same from / to a selected keycloak realm.
 Exported content is stored in a timestamped collection of json files that can later be imported under a new realm name.

-## SETUP
+## Setup

 You must setup an .env file before you begin.
-This file will contain important object names slated to be exported.
+This file will contain important object names slated to be cloned.

 ## Exports